App vs Website – Which to Develop First?

-What came first, the mobile app or the website?
-It’s absolutely crucial to choose the right platform for your debut MVP, and be aware of why you chose it.
+It’s absolutely crucial to choose the right platform for your debut MVP, and be aware of why it’s been chosen.
 So, the App vs Website battle is on!

-Based on Brainhub’s experience in building web, native, hybrid and cross-platform apps for marketplaces, e-commerce and websites, we decided to come up with 10 questions you should answer before deciding on which platform to build first.
+Based on our experience as a web and mobile app development company in building web, native, hybrid and cross-platform apps for marketplaces, e-commerce and websites, we’ve come up with 10 questions you should answer before deciding on which platform to build first.

-10 Questions to answer before building any app or website
+10 Questions to answer before building an app or website

 #1 Do you want to reach more users?

-So, if we decide to just use the iOS app – As a rough estimate, we would get about 12% of our current visitors (maybe even more if the app is only for iPhones, not iPads).
+So, if we decide to just use the iOS app, it’s a rough estimate, we would get about 12% of our current visitors.

-#2 Does your user visit your app > 5 times per day?
+#2 Does your user visit your app +5 times a day?

 If you think that your user will be playing with your app a few times a day, then it makes more sense to start with an app.
 It is way more convenient, faster to access, and keeps users up to date with notifications.